 Need for Post Office

 In 1822 the people began to feel the necessity of a post office, as Russellville, the nearest office was 36 miles distant.
 Two names were suggested, Annieston from the name of the infant daughter of Michael Dickson, and Tuscumbia, the name of the Cherokee Chief.
-By a single vote Tuscumbia won.
-The old chief was greatly pleased at the result, and to show his appreciation of the honor he presented the defeated candidate with a pair of dainty buckskin moccasins.
+By a single vote, Tuscumbia won.
+The old chief was greatly pleased with the result, and to show his appreciation of the honor he presented the defeated candidate with a pair of dainty buckskin moccasins.
 The legislature formally recognized the change December 31, 1822.

 Academies for boys and girls by 1826

 The early settlers of Colbert, then old Franklin, were ambitious and aspiring.
 Less than 10 years after the founding of the town two institutions, the Tuscumbia Academy for boys, and the Tuscumbia Female Academy, were chartered by the legislature the same day, January 13, 1826.
 Messrs.
 Thomas Wooldrldge, Alexander A. Campbell, Wm.
 H. Wharton were trustees on each board, while Robert B. Marshall was an additional member of the former, and John Hogan of the latter.

 On April 28, 1863, Federal troops burned the school and many buildings in LaGrange.
 The town was never rebuilt, and the land is now a part of Colbert County.
 The building and trees on the right side of this photograph have been drawn in

 Near the present Leighton, La Fayette Academy was incorporated January 12, 1826, later to become La Grange College, founded in 1828.
 In after times Deshler Female Institute, a high-grade school for girls, was located at Tuscumbia, founded in 1874 on a bequest of Maj.
 David Deshler.